 - International medical trips to Tanzania, Ecuador and Ghana

-- Attended residency at The Ohio State University Wexner Medical Center before joining the Department of Family Medicine, August 2018
+- Attended residency at The Ohio State University Wexner Medical Center before joining the Department of Family and Community Medicine, August 2018

 Procedures and Conditions I Treat